SadPencil/Ra2CsfFile/README.md

-v2.1.2: disable Encoding1252WriteWorkaround by default; add CLSCompliant attribute to namespace SadPencil.Ra2CsfFile v2.1.1: fix that some label names are not loaded successfully from .ini files v2.1.0: api breaking change: change the behavior of Csf.AddLabel() with Add&Replace, so that the original ra2.csf file can be loaded v2.0.2: remove the space around the "=" sign of ini file to fix a bug proceeding with values contains " = " pattern v2.0.1: fix a bug that CSF file with non-lowercase label name can not be loaded v2.0.0: migrate to .NET Standard 2.0; replace dependency MadMilkman.Ini with ini-parser-netstandard; add Csf.RemoveLabel() method. v1.3.1: api breaking change: Labels.Add will be replaced with AddLabel; add encoding 1252 workaround options for the original RA2 fonts; add clone constructor for CsfFile.
+v2.1.2: disable Encoding1252WriteWorkaround by default; add CLSCompliant attribute to namespace SadPencil.Ra2CsfFile v2.1.1: fix that some label names are not loaded successfully from .ini files v2.1.0: api breaking change: change the behavior of Csf.AddLabel() with Add&Replace, so that the original ra2.csf file can be loaded v2.0.2: remove the space around the "=" sign of ini file to fix a bug processing values contains " = " pattern v2.0.1: fix a bug that CSF file with non-lowercase label name can not be loaded v2.0.0: migrate to .NET Standard 2.0; replace dependency MadMilkman.Ini with ini-parser-netstandard; add Csf.RemoveLabel() method. v1.3.1: api breaking change: Labels.Add will be replaced with AddLabel; add encoding 1252 workaround options for the original RA2 fonts; add clone constructor for CsfFile.